How much protein do I need per day in my diet?

 Athletes and active people should eat more protein, but it's hard to know how much protein.

-Current recommendations range from 1.2 to 2.2 g/kg of body weight.
+Current recommendations range from 1.2 to 2.2 g/kg body weight.

 The International Society of Sports Nutrition says that a range of 1.4 - 2.0 g/kg is safe and can help you recover from exercise.